 Your next sign that you are on a calorie deficit is that you are constantly thinking about food.

-Research has shown that eating less increases food desires which can cause you to gain weight .
+A study in the National Library of Medicine has shown that eating less increases food desires, which can cause you to gain weight .

 Furthermore, prolonging calorie restriction may reduce overall food cravings but increase the need for a specific type of food .